ibm-cloud-docs/text-to-speech/word-timing.md

 - `<paragraph>` (or `<p>`) can add silence to the audio.
 The service does not return timing information for the silence.
 - `<sentence>` (or `<s>`) can add silence to the audio.
 The service does not return timing information for the silence.

-SSML elements not mentioned in the list do not impact word timing information.
+SSML elements that are not mentioned in the list do not impact word timing information.
 For more information about the service's support for SSML, see [Using SSML](/docs/services/text-to-speech/SSML.html).

 ## Examples with mark elements
 {: #example}

 The following examples show a simple WebSocket session between a client and the service.
 The examples focus on the exchange of data, not on opening the connection.
-The client sends a text message that includes two `<mark>` elements, named `SIMPLE` and `EXAMPLE`, and requests that audio be returned in WAV format:
+The client sends a text message that includes two `<mark>` elements, named `SIMPLE` and `EXAMPLE`, and it requests the audio to be returned in WAV format:

 ```javascript
 {